Incentives and Strategic Behaviour: An Experiment: Incentives and Action Sophistication

-We first examine if and how incentive levels affect observed action sophistication (\hyref{hypothesis:action-sophistication}[Hypothesis]).
+We first examine whether and how incentive levels affect observed action sophistication (\hyref{hypothesis:action-sophistication}[Hypothesis]).

-Our first observation is that subjects do not always play the dominance solution action, $a_1$.
-From \hyref{table:sample-avg}[Table] --- which exhibits action frequencies and average beliefs for each of the 8 treatments --- one can observe the different treatments entail a wide variation in dominance play, ranging from 13.0\% to 57.3\%, more than four times over.
-Similarly, there is quite significant variation in dominated play (corresponding to actions $a_3$ and $a_4$ in the 2 Steps game, and action $a_4$ in 3 Steps), between 6.7\% and 16.1\%.
+Our first observation is that participants do not always play the dominance-solution action, $a_1$. \hyref{table:sample-avg}[Table] shows substantial heterogeneity in action frequencies across the eight treatments.
+Dominance play ranges from 13.7\% to 56.6\%, while dominated play --- corresponding to actions $a_3$ and $a_4$ in the 2-Step game and action $a_4$ in the 3-Step game --- ranges from 5.9\% to 28.4\%.
+The raw frequencies already suggest that own incentives matter most strongly in the 2-Step game, whereas in the 3-Step game dominance play remains low across all treatments.

-We test whether incentive levels affected the frequency of dominance and dominated play.
+We next test whether incentive levels affect the frequency of dominance and dominated play.
 We consider the following specification:

-where $H_i$ is an indicator variables equal to 1 if subject $i$'s treatment had a high own incentive level, and $H_{-i}$ an analogous indicator for whether subject $i$'s opponent had a high incentive level.
-Controls refer to the subjects' age, sex, education, and prior exposure to game theory.
-In testing for the effects of incentive levels on dominance play, the dependent variable, $y_i$, corresponds to an indicator equaling 1 if subject $i$ chose the dominance solution action and zero if otherwise.
-For testing the effect of incentives on dominated play, we take an analogous indicator for whether the subject chose a strictly dominated action. \hyref{table:dominance}[Table] summarizes the results.
+where $H_i$ is an indicator variable equal to 1 if participant $i$ faces a high own incentive level, and $H_{-i}$ is an analogous indicator equal to 1 if participant $i$'s opponent faces a high incentive level.
+Controls refer to participants' socio-demographic characteristics.\footnote{ Throughout, we use the same set of controls.
+Results are robust to omitting controls and to including the interaction between own and opponents' incentive levels.
+We report the full regression tables with the interaction term in \hyref{section:appendix:additional-figures-tables:interaction}[Appendix].
+Where relevant, we also discuss the full treatment-level conditioning shown in the figures. } When testing for the effect of incentive levels on dominance play, the dependent variable $y_i$ is an indicator equal to 1 if participant $i$ chose the dominance-solution action and 0 otherwise.
+When testing the effect of incentives on dominated play, we use the analogous indicator for whether the participant chose a strictly dominated action. \hyref{table:action-dominance}[Table] summarises the results.